 Tonya is Neets’aii Gwich’in, is the mother of Ashton Philip Peter, who is 6 years old, and both currently live in North Pole, Alaska.
 Tonya is the daughter of Lillian and Jerry Garnett, the granddaughter of Ezias and Martha James of Arctic Village, and Edgar and Lucy Garnett, of Cleveland, Ohio.
 She is originally from Vashraii K’oo (Arctic Village, AK) and enjoys going home as often as time allows to get grounded in culture and clarity in the direction of the life she chooses to live.
 She spends some time with community volunteer work, dancing with her traditional Native dance group and teaching the songs, volunteering for the Arctic Village Council and staff, and providing mentorship to youth.

 Pearl holds a B.A. in Anthropology and a B.A. in Alaska Native Studies from University of Alaska Fairbanks, 2004.
 Also a Masters in Rural Development from University of Alaska Fairbanks, 2010.
-She is currently pursuing Ph.D. in Indigenous Studies, with an emphasis in Indigenous Leadership from the University of Alaska Fairbanks.
-Expected graduation date of May 2016.
+She earned her currently Ph.D. in Indigenous Studies, with an emphasis in Indigenous Leadership from the University of Alaska Fairbanks in 2016

 Ms. Brower is currently the President of Iḷisaġvik College, Alaska’s only Tribal College.
 She has been with the College for the past eight years working in External Relations, Institutional Advancement, Student Services, and Marketing.
 She has served as President since 2012.
 Prior to working for the College Ms. Brower managed an education and culture grant for the North Slope Borough and worked as the Museum Curator of the Iñupiat Heritage Center.